openebs/website/website/src/blogs/2017-10-23-how-to-install-openebs-with-kubernetes-using-minikube.md

 - If using Linux:
 - [VirtualBox](https://www.virtualbox.org/wiki/Downloads) or KVM.

-**NOTE:** Minikube supports the `-vm-driver=none` option that runs Kubernetes components on the host and not in a VM.
+**NOTE:** minikube supports the `-vm-driver=none` option that runs Kubernetes components on the host and not in a VM.
 Docker is required to use this driver, but no the hypervisor.

 - If using Windows:
 - [VirtualBox](https://www.virtualbox.org/wiki/Downloads) or Hyper-V. VMware Workstation is not supported.